cosea/couchpipe/README.md

 ## Why?
 Long running HTTP connections are unusual and some frameworks have problems managing them.
-Specifically. [vert.x][http://www.vertx.io] has no method to close a long running HTTP connection.
+Specifically, [vert.x](http://www.vertx.io) has no method to close a long running HTTP connection but we needed this.

-See [this][https://groups.google.com/forum/#!topic/vertx/MUVdf4xg_7w] discussion on the topic.
+See [this](https://groups.google.com/forum/#!topic/vertx/MUVdf4xg_7w) discussion on the topic.

 This server provides a minimalistic way to watch for timeouts on changes feeds and to deliver single HTTP requests to some other processor.

 Usage
 =====
 ## Configure
-Write a config that looks just like the [example_config][example_config.json].
+Write a config that looks just like the [example_config](example_config.json).
 The timeout parameter is specified in milliseconds.

 You can specify as many from/to pipes as you wish.

     [